 The Mumbai Region in the 14th century

-According to most historical sources, the Mumbai region was conquered by Alauddin Khilji and his son Mubarak Shah was the governor in 1318 AD, after the final defeat of the Yadava rulers of the Deccan.
-The last Yadava inscriptions in this region date back to 1300 AD.
+According to most historical sources, the Mumbai region was conquered by Alauddin Khilji and his son Mubarak Shah was the governor in 1318 CE, after the final defeat of the Yadava rulers of the Deccan.
+The last Yadava inscriptions in this region date back to 1300 CE.

 Hambirarao’s inscriptions are the first after a gap of 66 years.
-S M Edwardes, in his work The Rise of Bombay: A Retrospect (1902), says that Mumbai came to be ruled by the Gujarat Sultans in 1348 AD and this has been quoted verbatim since then despite the fact that the Gujarat Sultanate emerged only in 1403 AD.
+S M Edwardes, in his work The Rise of Bombay: A Retrospect (1902), says that Mumbai came to be ruled by the Gujarat Sultans in 1348 CE and this has been quoted verbatim since then despite the fact that the Gujarat Sultanate emerged only in 1403 CE.

 After the invasion of the Khiljis, the region of Mumbai and Thane-Konkan became a part of the Delhi Sultanate and was passed on to the Tughlaqs when they succeeded the Khiljis.
 Under the Tughlaq Empire, Mumbai and its environs were a part of the territories governed by the Tughlaq governor of Gujarat.

 Thane-Konkan or Konkan/Kukan/Kukin-Thane is an oft-mentioned region in Western Maharashtra comprising the erstwhile district of Raigad and the southern half of the district of (undivided) Thane.
-This region is mentioned in Shilahara records and was also referred to by travellers like Marco Polo (1290 AD) and Ibn Batuta (1335-1341 AD).
+This region is mentioned in Shilahara records and was also referred to by travellers like Marco Polo (1290 CE) and Ibn Batuta (1335-1341 CE).

 The BARC stele’s reference to Mahim Bimbasthane is a reference to the Mumbai suburb of Mahim, which is called the city/capital of King Bimba.
 Bimba himself is a fascinating, quasi-historical figure after whom the medieval text known as the Bimbakhyan (which was a part of the Mahikavatichi Bakhar) is named.
 Mahikavatichi Bakhar describes the reign of a king called Bimba, who ruled over Mumbai from his capital at Mahim.